 a return to television at the end of the 60s, but this time on Saturday

-Employment Agency under his obnoxious boss Mr. Blunderbuss (Howard Morris, who
+under his obnoxious boss Mr. Blunderbuss (Howard Morris).
+Lewis would be

 Animation cell showing Jerry in another fine mess.

 Will the Real Jerry Lewis Please Sit Down debuted on ABC (the home of his failed first variety show)

 on September 12, 1970, with music composed by father/son team Ray and Mark Ellis (as Yvette Blais and

 Jeff Michael).
 The show’s titlewas a play on the catchphrase from the popular